Spring Meadow Infant and Nursery

 Alongside Music lessons and Music in the Continuous Provision, singing and music appreciation takes place in assemblies, through visits and visitors.
 We are committed to giving children regular musical experiences from the community, local schools and professional groups.
 When opportunities arise children have been encouraged to be involved in local music events such as the Ely Schools Music Festival, singing at local residential homes and singing at local churches.

 The key knowledge, skills and language are revisited throughout children’s learning using formative assessments (observations, self-assessment, peer assessment, question, discussion and tasks) to allow teachers to be responsive to the children’s learning.
 At the end of a unit of work in KS1, the children’s accumulated music skills and knowledge are assessed through an end of unit task.
 In Early Years the staff gather ongoing assessment information through observations and interactions in the provision and in adult led music sessions.
-The music subject leader monitors the teaching and learning of music throughout the year through learning walks, outcome scrutinies and discussions with children from across the school to find out what they enjoy, know about and can do in music.
+The music subject leader monitors the teaching and learning of music throughout the year through learning walks, scrutinising and evaluating class performance films and engaging in discussions with children from across the school to find out what they enjoy, know about and can do in music.
 This evaluation of the teaching and learning of music within the school informs the subject leader of next steps to be taken in further raising standards in music.